plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

-We have now completed all the definitions, which of necessity subsumed some of the propositions from the earlier development: Canonical Forms,
+We have now completed all the definitions, which of necessity subsumed some of the propositions from the earlier development, namely that substitution and reduction preserves types.
-Substitution preserves types, and Preservation.
 We now turn to proving the remaining results from the previous development.